yimijj/Paper-Making-Instructions/README.md

 ### Instructions
 ##### Step 1 - Set Up
-- Fill your basin tub halfway with water
+- Fill 1/3 of your basin tub with water
 - Fill 3/4 of your bucket/bowl with water

 ##### Step 2 - Preparing The Paper